Influence631/OpenGL-Engine/README.md

 WIP.
 This is a very basic game engine being built with C++ and OpenGL.

 To run on linux or WSL:
+1.Install glfw3, OpenGL and glm system wide (will clarify on this later)
-1. cd into build folder
+2. cd into build folder
-2. cmake ..
+3. cmake ..
-3. make && ./engine
+4. make && ./engine

 ### Visual Studio
 If you are using Visual Studio with the CMake integration, make sure to set the working directory to the `build/` folder (not the project root).